amazon-connect/amazon-connect-streams/Documentation.md

             { style: "width:400px; height:600px;" }
         );
         /**
+         *
-        * Stargate will not load any view without a contact flow Id which includes
+        * Step-by-step guides will not load any view without a contact flow Id.
-        * showView block.
-You can extract the ongoing contactflow with the contact attribute, DefaultFlowForAgentUI.
+        * You can get the contact flow ID from the contact attribute, DefaultFlowForAgentUI (see [here](https://docs.aws.amazon.com/connect/latest/adminguide/how-to-invoke-a-flow-sg.html) for more details on this particular attribute).
+        * If you want to use information on the current connected contact (voice, chat, or task) to provide context to the step-by-step guide flow, you should add the parameter, currentContactId, at the url.
         * For more information, visit the AWS website: https://aws.amazon.com/connect/agent-workspace/ *
         **/
         connect.contact((contact)=>{
             contact.onConnected((contact)=>{
+                const currentContactId = contact.contactId;
                 const contactAttributes = contact.getAttributes();
                 if(contactAttributes["DefaultFlowForAgentUI"]) {
                     const contactflowId = contactAttributes["DefaultFlowForAgentUI"].value;
                     const stargateIframe = document.querySelector('#stargate-container > iframe');

-                    stargateIframe.setAttribute('src', `${connectUrl}/stargate/app?contactFlowId=${contactflowId}`);
+                    stargateIframe.setAttribute('src', `${connectUrl}/stargate/app?contactFlowId=${contactflowId}&currentContactId=${currentContactId}`);
                 }
             });
         })